 Let’s learn from Lot the sickening results of compromise so that later we aren’t hurling the sin we’ve swallowed.

-Question: Other than getting sick, what other metaphors help you remember the negative results of sin?
-Please leave a comment.
+Tell me what you think: What other metaphors help you remember the negative results of sin?
+To leave a comment, just click here.